GaloisInc/mmc-paper/talk/nasa-fm-2017.md

 # Hybrid Fault Model

+Thambidurai and Park introduced their "Hybrid Fault Model"
+\footnote{P. Thambidurai and Y.K.
+Park. \emph{Interactive consistency with multiple failure modes}.
+Symposium on Reliable Distributed Systems, 1988.}
-In [1], T and Park introduced their "Hybrid Fault Model" which captures 4 different fault modes and a system for weighting their impact.
+which captures 4 different fault modes and a system for weighting their impact.

 * Non-faulty
 * Manifestly faulty
 * Symmetrically faulty
 * Byzantine faulty

-OM(1) was shown to be tolerant of a certain weighted sum of these fault types.
+$\mathrm{OM(1)}$ was shown to be tolerant of a certain weighted sum of these fault types.
 In the classical case where only byzantine faults are considered and their are 3 lieutenants, the system tolerates at most 1 fault.

 # Hybrid Oral Messages Algorithm

+* In the course of formalizing this result on fault-tolerance, it was discovered
+\footnote{P. Lincoln and J. Rushby. \emph{A formally verified algorithm for interactive consistency under a hybrid fault model}.
+In Fault Tolerant Computing Symposium 23, 1993.}
-In the course of formalizing this result on fault-tolerance, it was discovered [2] that the proof was wrong.
-However, the OM(1) algorithm can be adapted to one that satisfies the conclusion of [1].
+that the proof was wrong.
+However, the $\mathrm{OM(1)}$ algorithm can be adapted to one that satisfies the conclusion of Thambidurai and Park.

-This algorithm, due to Lincoln and Rushby, is called OMH(1).
+* This algorithm, due to Lincoln and Rushby, is called $\mathrm{OMH(1)}$.

 # Three Systematic Abstractions

-In this framework for model systems, we use three principal abstractions:
+In this framework for modeling systems, we use three principal abstractions:

 1. Calendar automata
     - modeling message passing, including details like